MaheshBijjargi387/calculator/README.md

 # calculator
-I hava created simple calculator using html ,css,and javascript.
+I have created simple calculator using html ,css,and javascript.